OthelloPlusPlus/libasm/README.md

 add	rdi,	rax
 ```

-While there are typicaly _numerous_ **instructions** available, and you can expect the manufacturer to provide documentation for them, only a hew handfulls are typically used.
+While there are typicaly _numerous_ **instructions** available, and you can expect the manufacturer to provide documentation for them, only a few handfulls are typically used.

 **Setting register values**
+The ```mov``` instruction is used to set data to a register.
+While its name pronounced 'move' implies moving data form 1 operand to another, it actually copies and overwrites the information.
+There are subversions of the instruction such as ```movzx``` and ```movsx```, which are used to maintain data expected output for unsinged and signed numbers respectively.
 ```assembly
 section	.text
 CopyValue: